hiroki-repo/x86node-SP1-zip/README.md

 Added SIMD Instruction using np21w i386 emulation(Neko Processor II mode) to dosbox_emu.dll!

-Added WINE and Windows 11 for aarch32 environment Support!
+Added WINE and Windows 11 support for aarch32 environment Support!

 Improved cpihook will be used on WINE and/or Windows 11!